 Lee Biggins, founder and managing director of employment website CV-Library says: “While being early can show your due diligence, it’s best to avoid going in until 10 minutes before the interview starts.
 After all, you might be ready, but your interviewer may not be!”

 That said, it’s always better to err on the side of earliness.
-Lee says “similarly, make sure you aren’t late by planning your journey in advance and maybe even testing it out a couple of days before.
+Lee says “similarly, make sure you aren’t late by planning your journey in advance – maybe even test it out a couple of days before.
 First impressions count and you don’t want to annoy your interviewer before the interview has even begun!”

 6. Master the “what are your weaknesses?” answer

-A tried and true interview question that’s often answered in the wrong way is the infamous “what are your weaknesses?” poser.
+A tried and true interview question that’s often answered in the wrong way is the infamous “what are your weaknesses?” query.
 It might seem counter-intuitive to admit weaknesses during an interview, but there’s a gentle art to this answer that your interviewer will be looking out for.
 And if you get it right, you’re sure to impress them!

 Craig Dalziel, Senior Manager at technology recruiters Pearson Frank says: “A lot of people often end up giving examples of things that aren’t really weaknesses, such as perfectionism – who doesn’t want things to be perfect, right? – but interviewers are actually looking for answers that demonstrate how self-aware and reflective you are.

 “It’s okay to admit that you’re not particularly great at a certain soft skill – nobody is perfect.
 The best answers will always include an action taken to remedy any weakness.
 If you identify public speaking as being your weakness, what are you doing to make yourself better at it?
 Answer this way and you’ll be able to demonstrate that you are reflective, proactive, and always looking for ways to improve.”

 7. Prepare some questions of your own